freenode/web-7.0/content/kb/general/cloaks.md

 or lack thereof.
 "Hiding your IP" is not their primary purpose, and they cannot be fully relied upon to do that.

+Also, even when you are cloaked, you will see your own IP if you /whois yourself.

 Requesting a cloak
 ==================
 Once you've read and understood the above, if you would like an unaffiliated